NappingPiglet/dicecloud-v2-guide/creating-a-library/parser-documentation.md

 </table>

 {% hint style="info" %}
-If a variable doesn't exist, its value will default to `0`.
+If a variable doesn't exist, its value will default to `0`, however this is not true for inline calculations.
+Inline calculations will break if the variable doesn't exist.
 {% endhint %}

 {% hint style="info" %}